 \subsection{Emissions}

 We represent CO$_2$ emissions as a weighted average of consumptions of coal, oil, and gas \cite{marland1984carbon}.
-The weights are the so-called emission conversion factors, which are the amounts of CO$_2$ released into the atmosphere from combustion of a unit of fossil fuel type.
-The emission module is specified as follows.
+The weights are the so-called emission conversion factors, which are the amounts of CO$_2$ released into the atmosphere from combustion of one unit of a given fossil fuel type.
+The emission module is specified as follows: